matrix-org/matrix-spec-proposals/proposals/2285-hidden-read-receipts.md

 check for the presence of the `org.matrix.msc2285` flag in `unstable_features` on `/versions`.

-While this MSC is considered stable, to determine server support clients can rely on the presence of the `org.matrix.msc2285.stable` flag in `unstable_features` (while the MSC is not in a spec version) or on the presence of a suitable spec version in `versions` on `/versions`.
+Once this MSC is post-FCP, to determine server support clients should rely on the presence of the `org.matrix.msc2285.stable` flag in `unstable_features` (while the MSC is not in a spec version) or on the presence of a suitable spec version in `versions` on `/versions`.